-Calculating Standard Course Time: The standard course time (SCT) shall be set in accordance with the Masters Standard class times as shown in Section 2.9.
+Calculating Standard Course Time: The standard course time (SCT) shall be set in accordance with the times as shown in Section 2.9.
 For the purposes of Team Relay only, Mini and Medium dogs will be combined to become the Small Dog Division.
 Teams with at least one open dog will be designated the Large Dog Division.